modrake/tomcat-workshop/README.md

 * Build something in Chef with very little guidance
 * Write custom Chef recipes.
 * Use the [Chef Documentation](http://docs.opscode.com) to identify and use resources that will help you model the desired state of your infrastructure.
-* Include [guards](http://docs.getchef.com/chef/resources.html#guards) in Chef resources.

 ## Pre-requisites

 Before beginning you will need:

-* A virtual machine or server running CentOS 7.0 or later
+* A virtual machine or server running CentOS 6.7 or similar
 * Some experience using Chef such as:
   * completing the exercises on [Learn Chef](http://learn.chef.io)
   * completing a Chef Essentials workshop
   * real-world experience working with Chef
 * Chef DK or chef-client installed
+* Docker installed and configured along with the kitchen-docker gem
 * A text editor
-* A version control system

 ## Completion Criteria

 You'll know this project is complete when:

-* You can interact with the tomcat site in a browser
+* Your tests report a successful response from your Tomcat site
 * You can run chef-client multiple times without failures
-* Your source code repository shows the history of your work

 ## Next steps